Accessibility Options

 1.3.4: Rapid and Repeatable Data Analysis

 The GIS is capable of solving spatial problems using spatial and non-spatial data quite easily.
 Like in our example, Charlie was able to narrow down the possible location of the criminal, which in itself is pretty dang cool.
 What is more important about why he used the GIS instead of completing the calculations by hand is not the fact that the software produced a very nice map for the FBI, but the fact that he was able to complete his task in a rapid manner.
-And if there was another case similar or the same to this particular case, he already solved the problem once in the GIS, most likely creating a custom tool for the process, he is capable of solving again in a rapid manner.
+And if there was another case similar or the same as this particular case, he already solved the problem once in the GIS, most likely creating a custom tool for the process, which he is capable of solving again in a rapid manner.
 In fact, during the episode, the FBI locates more accurate non-spatial data (the guy moved out of the apartment, but still worked in the area), which reduced the search area.
 Charlie was able to quickly re-do the calculations and re-produce a map for the FBI to find the guy faster.

 What is key about why Charlie used the GIS instead of completing the calculations by hand is the fact that he was able to complete the needed analysis in a rapid and repeatable manner.
-The GIS allows us to complete complex analysis in less time with more accurate results (since a lot of the math is being done by a computer, it has a better chance of being correct.
+The GIS allows us to complete complex analyses in less time with more accurate results (since a lot of the math is being done by a computer, it has a better chance of being correct.
 We can create custom tools or sequences of pre-installed tools to help future us or a co-worker.
 By automating as much as we can in the software, our analysis time goes way down for tasks, our accuracy goes up, and the ability to repeat our results is available.

 1.3.5: Thinking Spatially